masi23/DoublyLinkedList/README.md

 ## Description

 This project implements a **doubly linked list** data structure in C++.
 The `list` class allows for adding, removing, and searching elements within the list, as well as converting its contents to a string format.
 The project is written in C++ standard and can be used as an example or a base for further development.
+The idea of this project comes from Algorithms Course at my University where we implement various structures from scratch with C++ language.
+It helps to understand and visualise better important algorithmical concepts.

 ## Table of Contents